gizmo193/GizmoTools/README.md

-Here's a well-structured `README.md` for your project, detailing how to use and maintain your GitHub Pages-hosted web app.

----

 # GizmoTools

 Welcome to **GizmoTools**!
 This web app is hosted on GitHub Pages and provides a dynamic, interactive table of rooms sourced from a Google Sheet.
 The application includes search and room sorting features and updates automatically to reflect the current data in the spreadsheet.